 The most important step in CRM is, perhaps, collecting the data and storing it in a central archive.
 This archive can be viewed only by the personnel with the right clearance.
 Statistical analysis can be viewed and used by the rest of the team, but direct access to sensitive, personal information is limited to select individuals.

 The ultimate objective of data analysis is to identify and establish trends and patterns.
 Political CRM observes how voters reacted to certain political conditions or aspects of past campaigns and uses this information to predict how they will respond in future elections.

 4. Understand Your Audience

-Good CRM software takes voter data and gives you the power to analyze it.
+Good CRM for political campaigns takes voter data and gives you the power to analyze it.
 This helps you get a broader picture of your target audience and how to reach them.

 5. Segment the Audience